ben-ripley/ralph-loop/README.md

 ![](images/first-run-complete.png)

 ### 3) Run multiple iterations
 Then, let 'er rip.
-Ralph will keep running and taking on new tasks until it finishes them all or it gets blocked.
+Ralph will keep running and taking on new tasks until it completes them all or until it gets blocked.
 ```
 ./ralph.sh
 ```